chfern/pgbouncer-docker/README.md

 # PgBouncer

-A Dockerized pgBouncer for postgres connection pooling
+A Dockerized pgBouncer for postgres connection pooling.
+This image is available in [dockerhub](https://hub.docker.com/repository/docker/fernandochristyanto/pgbouncer) for pulling.

 ## How To Use This Image